vuxcode/we1-project-loke-nordlander-olsson/README.md

 11/12 - And it all comes crushing down, I can't fix it at all.
 How in the Hell is anything logic?

+11/19 - It's frustrating to even try changing anything as the vision of the website gets worse and worse.
+I'm just frustrated with it.

 # Project Summary

 > Remember that before the final submission date you should include a "PROJECT SUMMARY" in this section here.